jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 * **[Ubigi](https://www.ubigi.com/)** - My personal choice.
 * **[Airalo](https://www.airalo.com/)** - A popular option that many travelers recommend.

+If your phone supports dual SIM, you can use your regular SIM for calls and SMS while using your eSIM for data (most prepaid eSIM plans are data only).
+On my Pixel 7, this worked well as long as I had WiFi calling enabled.
+I believe this can be done on iOS as well, though I haven't tested it personally.

 If your phone **doesn't support eSIM**, you have two main options: